scarolan/gcloud-vault-database-secrets-demo/README.md

 ```

 ### Step 3: Generate a periodic token for your 'app'
 Generate a token for your 'app' server.
 Export it into a variable for ease of use.
 Replace with *your* token.
 ```
-vault token create -period 1h -policy db_read_only export VAULT_TOKEN=47b422f4-ddeb-671a-756a-c161b66a84dd
+vault token create -period 1h -policy db_read_only export APP_TOKEN=47b422f4-ddeb-671a-756a-c161b66a84dd
 ```

 Now you can fetch credentials with it:
 ```
-curl -H "X-Vault-Token: $VAULT_TOKEN" \
+curl -H "X-Vault-Token: $APP_TOKEN" \
      -X GET http://127.0.0.1:8200/v1/database/creds/my-role | jq .
 ```

 ### Step 4: Show renewal of a token using renew-self
 ```
-curl -H "X-Vault-Token: $VAULT_TOKEN" \
+curl -H "X-Vault-Token: $APP_TOKEN" \
      -X POST http://127.0.0.1:8200/v1/auth/token/renew-self | jq
 ```